Explore Self

 Knowing yourself enables you to choose a major and career path that will likely be a good fit.
 Consider exploring these areas through some of the free career assessments we offer.
 Career assessments help individuals learn more about their strengths, interests, values and personality, and what careers and work activities might best fit those traits.
 Below are several assessments you can incorporate into your career exploration.

-Free self-assessments that you can complete on your own, anytime!
+You can complete any of these assessments on your own, anytime!

 Values